jhxprajwal/widget-sso/SETUP.md

 3. Click **"Sign in with Microsoft"**
 4. You'll be redirected to Microsoft's login page
 5. After successful authentication, you'll be redirected back to the home page
+6. Open DevTools → Application → Cookies and confirm an `auth_token` cookie appears for the frontend origin
-6. The home page displays:
+7. The home page displays:
    - Your name and email from Microsoft
    - A welcome message
    - A placeholder for the widget iframe (to be configured later)